Real-world Graphical Models Applications [Case Study Included]

-- With this decomposition, Volkswagen was able to neutralise restrictions that involved individual configurations.
+- With this decomposition, Volkswagen was able to neutralize restrictions that involved individual configurations.
 So, enlarge the samples that could check because of the decomposition.

-- Finally, Volkswagen computed the supply of individual components from these estimates.
+- Finally, Volkswagen is able to compute the supply of individual components from these estimates.

 - To build the graphical model, Volkswagen created a relational network based on a catalog of technical and marketing rules.
 Volkswagen created it to describe constructible cars.